Zinc Deficiency in Raw-Fed Dogs: Symptoms and Solutions

 What Is Zinc Deficiency and Why Does It Matter?

-Zinc is a trace mineral essential for immune function, skin health, and enzyme production.
-While your dog needs a small amount, the effects of a missing milligram are profound.
+Zinc is a trace mineral that acts as the biological glue for immune function, skin integrity, and enzyme production.
+It may be needed in small amounts, but the impact of a missing milligram is massive for your dog's health.

-The NRC 2006 standard requires 15 mg per 1000 kcal.
-Most raw diets land in the 8-10 mg range.
-That 5 mg gap is the difference between a thriving dog and one that itches constantly.
+The **NRC 2006** standard sets a firm target of 15 mg per 1000 kcal.
+Most raw diets hover around 8-10 mg.
+That 5 mg gap is often the invisible wall between a dog that's merely surviving and one that's truly thriving.

 Source Zinc Content Bioavailability Notes